concord-consortium/lara/README.md

 If you wish to run tests continuously, Guard is configured; a simple `guard` should start it.
 Guard will skip some tests tagged "slow" in order to keep cycles short.

+If you want to run tests using guard, tests will fail unless you specify a sqlite adaptor (as per config/database.sample.yml) -- TODO:
+Clean up tests so they work fine with mysql without the db:test:prepare step above.

 ### Adding Embeddable support
 _This may be obsolete as of April 2013_